chrisrichardson/lanyon/workshop1.md

 ---
-layout: default
+layout: page
-title: "Software Engineering"
+title: "Workshop I: Software Engineering"
 ---

-## Workshop on "Software Engineering"

 Getting scientific applications ready for exascale is a huge undertaking.
 Very few of today’s codes can take full advantage of